LibreTexts/ngshare/docs/api/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Remove a course instructor (admins)*

-Submissions of the instructor are not removed from the course.
+The instructor's submissions are not removed from the course.

 Response
 """"""""